-No. Many people believe that you do however, Certificates of Destruction are only actually in place as a way to let the DVLA, and the owner of the vehicle, know when that vehicle has been destroyed and ceases to exist.
-Certificates of Destruction are not always required, and the important thing to remember when selling a vehicle, is that you transfer the ‘registered keeper’s’ details out of your name and into the name of the new owner.
+No. Many people believe that you do however, Certificates of Destruction are only actually in place as a way to let the DVLA, and the owner of the vehicle, know when that car is to be scrapped and ceases to exist.
+Certificates of Destruction are not always required, and the important thing to remember when selling a vehicle, is that you transfer the registered keeper’s details out of your name and into the name of the new owner.
 You can transfer the ownership of the vehicle by requesting a Certificate of Destruction when you sell the vehicle.
 However, by doing this you are insisting that the vehicle is destroyed and consequently, you will prevent any buyers from being able to buy it as salvage or resell it.
 If you request for a Certificate of Destruction to be issued and for your vehicle to be destroyed it can reduce the price that buyers are willing to pay, especially if you are selling a vehicle which is repairable by specialists.

 Should I Worry If I Didn’t Receive A Certificate Of Destruction?